minhluantran017/simple-microservices/README.md

 - PHP
 - and so on, depend on my free time. :)

-## What is this built?

-The repository is configured to use CircleCI to build all the services.

 ## How to run it?

-When you make any change to this repository, CircleCI will be triggered to build Docker images for these services.
+When you make any change to this repository, GitHub Actions will be triggered to build Docker images for these services, deploy and curl to each services to get content.

-## How to deploy it?

-This is covered inside another repository.
-TBD